Managed Mysql specifics

 Performing migration

-On MySQL service creation
+Migration during MySQL service creation

-First you need to specify the name of your managed MySQL and add the appropriate IP Filter:
+First, you need to specify the name of your managed MySQL and add the appropriate IP Filter:

-After MySQL service creation
+Migration after MySQL service creation

-If you want to migrate your MySQL database after a managed MySQL service creation use the Exoscale CLI
+If you want to migrate your MySQL database after a managed MySQL service creation, use the Exoscale CLI

 Note